Airtight glass storage jars in a warm wooden cabinet

 Storing Concentrates

 Wax, shatter, badder, live resin, live rosin.
-Airtight container in cool dark location.
-Some consumers refrigerate concentrates to maintain texture and prevent oxidation.
-Silicone or glass containers work better than plastic, which can absorb cannabinoids and affect texture.
+Airtight container, cool and dark.
+Some people refrigerate concentrates to help hold texture.
+Silicone or glass beats plastic, which can absorb the product.

 Hash and kief.
-Cool, dark, airtight glass container.
-Avoid heat.
+Cool, dark, airtight glass.
+Keep away from heat.

 05